shardsio/shardsio.github.io/demo.md

 ---

 After requesting a demo access you will receive an email with credential to access a demo **shards.io** cluster.
-The cluster will be available for 3 day after creation.
+The cluster will be available for 3 days after creation.

 ### Cluster description